Worldwide Birder

 There are plenty of other types of magpies by name, but any bird not mentioned above is not a true magpie.

-Where Are Magpies Found?
+Where Do Magpies Live?

 Yes, magpies can be found in the United States, Europe, northern Africa, the Middle East, and much of Asia.
 True magpies are not found in places such as Central America, South America, or Australia.